July 4th is almost here—Check out our epic menu!

 Meathead, AmazingRibs.com Founder And BBQ Hall of Famer

-Hundreds of thousands of Americans alone are sickened every year by their food, and some even die.
-Thousands more are hurt by knives, wire brush bristles stuck to meat, burns and other hazards around the grill.
+Hundreds of thousands of Americans alone are sickened every year by their food.
 Here's an overview of the hazards and how to reduce the risk

 BBQ cooking log spreadsheet